lceragioli/SELinuxIFCIL/README.md

 ./IFCILverif Examples/IFCILNuSMVconfigurations/cilbase-pipelineNuSMVconf
 ```

-The script `run_experiments.sh` iterates on all the configurations and the considered properties printing the results and time of execution of IFCILverif.
+The script `run_experiments.sh` iterates on all the configurations and the considered properties printing the output of IFCILverif and the time of execution measured through the standard Unix command `time`.
+Table 1 of the paper lists the configuration, properties and the execution time obtained through the `time` command.
 ```
 ./run_experiments.sh
 ```